DhruvDattani1/TaxiBoard/Notes/plan.md

 10. **Controllers**

-* Implement domain-specific controllers aligned with planned frontend sections: `TripsController`, `ZonesController`, `PaymentTypesController`, `VendorsController`, and `AnalyticsController` (planned).
+    * Implement domain-specific controllers aligned with planned frontend sections: `TripsController`, `ZonesController`, `PaymentTypesController`, `VendorsController`, and `AnalyticsController`.
     * Use LINQ queries on `TaxiBoardContext` for efficient joins, projections, and filtering.
     * Map query results to DTOs to define clear, decoupled response shapes.
     * Apply pagination and filtering logic where relevant (e.g., date range, zone, passenger count).
     * Inject the DbContext through constructor-based dependency injection for testability.
     * Return lightweight, stateless JSON responses that follow REST conventions.
     * Keep controllers cohesive — one per functional dataset or page, not per database table.
     * Verify and explore all endpoints through Swagger to ensure correct routing and response structure.

 11. **Serialization & Format**